Field Day Blog Logo

 Battery Failure: Sulfation

-The most common cause of HB Series scissor lift battery failure is sulfation.
+The most common cause of scissor lift battery failure is sulfation.
 Battery sulfation starts when the battery’s specific gravity falls below 1.225 per cell or when the voltage measures less than 12.4V per 12V battery.
 When this happens, lead sulfate crystals build up and harden on the battery’s plates, eventually destroying the battery’s ability to generate volts and amps.
 This is why it’s strongly advised that deep cycle batteries are never discharged below 1.75V per cell to prevent permanent battery damage and reduce the chances of shortening the battery’s life.
-Discharging a battery even slightly below its full discharge voltage can shorten its lifespan, while letting a battery discharge to 0 will destroy the battery.
+Discharging a battery even slightly below its full discharge voltage can shorten its lifespan while letting a battery discharge to 0V will destroy the battery.

 Other Causes of Battery Failure

 Heat is also a major contributor to scissor lift battery sulfation.
 When the temperature exceeds 100 degrees F, a battery will increase its internal discharge, meaning it drains faster than in moderate temperatures.
 Cold weather is also very hard on batteries.
 A battery will freeze solid in subzero weather.
 If you do come across a frozen battery, do not attempt to charge it until it has thawed completely, or an explosion may occur.
 Another notable cause of battery failure is low electrolyte.
-Battery fluid levels should be checked at least once a week and maintained above the battery’s plates to prevent sulfate build up on the plates.
+Battery fluid levels should be checked at least once a week and maintained above the battery’s plates to prevent sulfate buildup on the plates.

 Scissor Lift Battery Chargers

-Let’s talk about battery chargers for Hy-Brid Lifts HB Series scissor lifts.
+Let’s talk about battery chargers for Hy-Brid Lifts scissor lifts.
 It’s important to remember that you must replace the energy you use from a battery immediately because if you don’t, the battery will begin to sulfate, which affects battery longevity and performance.

 Three-Step Regulated Charging